-3 Use Cases
+3. Use Cases

-This section of the document will outline various use cases where the LEI can be used.
+This section of the paper will outline various use cases where the LEI can be used.
 A description and flow diagram for each use case is present with associated benefits and any challenges or implications that they bring.

-3.1 Use case 1 - Sanctions Screening
+3.1.
+Use Case 1 - Sanctions Screening